 It’s our natural state to be able to see private parts, so there’s nothing wrong with that, but you might get some questions you didn’t expect to answer yet.
 One of my client’s daughters asked her, “Why does a penis stick up sometimes?”
 Expect those kinds of observations and questions.

 Playing with one’s own private parts is normal and healthy.
 In our little ones, it’s called self-stimulation (not masturbation), and it’s normal for babies and toddlers, preschool and elementary school kids.
 Simply enforce the boundary that touching private parts happens in private places, like the bathroom or bedroom, and when we have privacy (no one else in the room).

 It gets trickier when siblings, close friends, or cousins are curious about each other’s genitals.
-This “doctor play” is totally normal, and if you can supervise it to make sure it’s safe, there’s no problem with allowing it.
+This “doctor play” is totally normal, and if you can supervise it to make sure it’s safe, you might choose to allow it.
+Some cultures do.

-However, there are so many kids who have been sexually abused, or who have been exposed to porn, that we can’t assume this play will be childlike and safe.
+However, there are so many kids who have been sexually abused, or who have been exposed to porn, that we can’t assume this play will be child-like and safe.
 It may take on aspects of adult sexuality.
 Even if it doesn’t…if your son and his best friend enjoy this game together, will your son say No to the same game with an older cousin or neighbor?
-It’s not worth the risk.
+It’s a slippery slope and not worth the risk.